magdesign/Screenberry_Manual/docs/html/_sources/08_antialiasing.rst.txt

 While doing Bézier distortion, the setting was not enough smooth for my purpose, so here is a workaround:

-- create a RenderTarget which has 2x the size of your Canvas, enable Multisample Anti-Antialising.
+- Create a RenderTarget which has 2x the size of your Canvas, enable Multisample Anti-Antialising.

 .. image:: _images/08_antalising_upscale.png